-Strategy Outcomes
+9 Strategy Outcomes

-The GDA Transport Strategy aims for the majority (56%) of journeys to be made by active travel and public transport.
+The GDA Transport Strategy forecasts the majority (51%) of journeys will be made by Active Travel and public transport by 2042 (see chart below).

 Monitoring and evaluation is vital for the effective delivery and management of different projects.
 It can also inform the effectiveness of promotional campaigns and messaging.